itamar-sh/Devops-Toolkit/kubernetes/1_basics_learning_kubernetes/README.md

 ## Namespace
 Namespace let you isolate and organize your applications and microservices.

+Each Namespace should use his own ConfigMap and don't refer to others ConfigMap.

+Each Namespace should use his own Secret and don't refer to others Secret.

+Other services can be used between namespaces like databases.

+Volume and Nodes are not defined inside any namespace and always in global context.

 ` kubectl get namespaces ` - Give info about the namespaces created by the cluster.